 After starting brightly as he became accustomed to life in England again, Kinkladze struck up an instant rapport with Malcolm Christie, just as he had done with Niall Quinn at City.
 Injuries would disrupt his first season back although he had shown enough to warrant a permanent move to the Midlands.

-His inability to play across the front line would eventually hamper his progress at Derby as former Italy international Stefano Eranio was often preferred on the wing ahead of Kinkladze as he offered greater pace for Smith’s direct approach and was adept at tracking back.
+His inability to play across the front line would eventually hamper his progress at Derby as former Italy international Stefano Eranio was often preferred on the wing ahead of Kinkladze, offering greater pace in Smith’s direct approach, and was adept at tracking back.
 Playing a 4-4-2 system with two out-and-out strikers meant that Kinkladze was relegated to the bench.

 Read | The rise and fall of the enigmatic Paulo Wanchope

 Kinkladze eventually left derby after 90 games and just six goals in 2003 and had to wait almost 18 months for his next club – Anorthosis in Cyprus – to come along.
 With his motivation to keep training to prove his talent diminishing, and his time with the national team up, Kinkladze gave it one last shot at Rubin Kazan, but his body had had enough.